vijita-u/Coding-Contest-Watchdog/README.md

 - Real-time updates: The application uses Fetch API to keep the contest information up to date.
 - Responsive design: Built with Bootstrap, the user interface adapts seamlessly to different screen sizes.
-- User-friendly interface: Search bar that dynamically updates contest details on each keystroke and a clear contest details presentation.
+- User-friendly interface: Search bar that dynamically updates contest details on each keystroke, ensuring users can easily find the contests they seek.

 ## Installation